mautic/developer-documentation-new/docs/rest_api/segments.rst

 .. vale on

-Add multiple Contacts to a specific Segment.
+Adds multiple Contacts to a specific Segment.

 .. code-block:: php